naikp13/XAI4EO/README.markdown

 # XAI4EO

 A Python based focusing on AutoML driven modeling and Explainable AI for EO applications.
 A part of the package was used to conduct experiments for end-to-end automated forest analysis published in the paper accessible at - https://doi.org/10.1109/jstars.2022.3232583 .
+A part of the package is also developed for contesting at the HYPERVIEW2 Challenge implemented as part of the Explainable AI in Space (EASi) workshop - https://ai4eo.eu/portfolio/easi-workshop-hyperview2/

 ## Installation